NOT-REAL-GAMES/SYN/diligent/README.md

 Vulkan library, it must be in rpath.
 If `VULKAN_SDK` environment variable is set and points to correct location, Diligent Engine will configure the rpath for all applications automatically.

-Last tested Vulkan SDK version: 1.3.250.1.
+Latest tested Vulkan SDK version: 1.3.268.1.

+:warning: There are known issues with later versions of the SDK, so it is recommended to use the latest tested version.

 <a name="build_and_run_ios"></a>
 ## iOS